jiji-krk/MaskDetection/README.md

 ## Repository Structure
 - **best.pt**: The trained YOLOv5 model weights.
-- **Mask-Detection-Report_EN.pptx**: A report summarizing the methodology and findings.
 - **streamlit_app.py**: A web application built with Streamlit for real-time mask detection.
 - **Yolov5_Mask_Detection.ipynb**: A Jupyter Notebook containing the training pipeline and evaluation.